 - strong analytical thinkers and problem solvers who can work out what needs to be done and take pride in doing it to completion

-- committed, with determination and resilience, to complete an intensive 3-year training programme
+- committed, with determination and resilience, to complete an intensive 3.5 to 4-year training programme

 - team players who can also exercise their initiative

-This is an intensive 3-year programme designed to equip you with both technical (tax) knowledge and the professional skills you will need to apply that knowledge when dealing with your customers.
+This is an intensive programme lasting around 3.5 to 4 years.
+It’s designed to give you technical knowledge and professional skills you will need when dealing with customers.

-Stage 2 deepens your tax knowledge and also builds your broader professional skills and other competences that HMRC needs from its future tax professional leaders.
-During this time, you will be working towards gaining an externally accredited qualification.
+Stage 2 deepens your tax knowledge and builds broader professional skills that HMRC needs from its tax professional leaders.

 Your programme will include:

 - number of self-study modules supported by tutor-led training sessions at one of our training centres.
 These tutorials may involve some travel and there will be a formal exam at the end of each module.
 Study time is built into the programme although most trainees find they need to supplement this with further study in their own time, especially near exams